webgme/webgme/docs/interpreters/creating_the_interpreter.rst

 Registering the Plugin at Circuits
 ----------------------
 The generated plugin is available from the browser and the server, however in order to present it to the user on the GUI, we must register it at the appropriate nodes.
-In our case we want the code-generator to be invoked on node of meta-type ``Circuit`` so we edit the value at the meta-node and the registered value will propagate down the inheritance chain.
+In our case we want the `ModelicaCodeGenerator` to be invoked from nodes of meta-type
+``Circuit`` so we edit the value at the meta-node and the registered value will propagate down the inheritance chain to all ``Circuits``.

 This video shows how we register the plugin and how we can enable the gme-logger for the *ModelicaCodeGenerator* in the browser.
 (Note that after updating the localStorage the page must be refreshed.
 The page must also be refreshed each time we update